mzabani/codd/README.md

 That's a lot to take in. _Codd_ handles pure SQL migrations but also has some special header comments defined that can make it do special things.

 - The `-- codd: no-txn` header comment specifies that this migration can't run inside a transaction.
-Postgres doesn't allow us to create databases inside transactions (and a few other statements), after all.
+Postgres doesn't allow us to create databases (plus a few other statements) inside transactions, after all.
 - The `-- codd-connection` header comment specifies that this specific migration will run with its own connection string, not with the default one.

 You can find more about the special migration directives that _codd_ understands [here](docs/SQL-MIGRATIONS.md#configurability).

-Now add this migration by running:
+Now add this migration by running one of the two commands below:

 ````shell
 $ # If you installed codd with Nix